Modern detached ADU on a coastal hillside property in Malibu

 Garage Conversion JADUs: Parking and Coastal Access

-Converting an existing garage to a JADU eliminates parking spaces, which can trigger coastal access concerns in beach-adjacent neighborhoods where street parking is limited.
-However, state law prohibits cities from requiring replacement parking for JADU conversions, and the CCC has generally deferred to this state mandate.
+Converting an existing garage to a JADU eliminates parking spaces, which can raise coastal access concerns in beach-adjacent neighborhoods where street parking is constrained.
+State law prohibits cities from requiring replacement parking for JADU conversions, and the CCC has generally deferred to this state mandate.
 The Commission's position is that parking impacts are a local land use issue, not a coastal resource issue, unless the project demonstrably blocks public beach access.

 Timeline and Cost Expectations for Coastal ADUs